Got more tomatoes than you know what to do with? Make your own delicious sun-dried tomatoes that you can eat throughout the year!

 We’re eating our summer garden produce as fast as we can.
 We’re feeding it to our ducks.
 We’re giving away bunches of it to friends and family.
 No matter what we do, the piles of food on our countertops and in our fridge and on our tables are getting big enough to pose a health hazard.

 Recently, Bob the cat was nearly felled by a cascading pile of heirloom squash.
 After rolling in fresh catnip and taking a lengthy nap, he seemed fully recovered from the trauma.

-We even made a veggie fireworks display.
+We even made a veggie fireworks display for July 4th.